SF-art88/Segmentation_MIRSeg/README.md

 # MIRSeg: Missing-Input Reconciliation for 3D Glioma MRI Segmentation

-This repository contains a cleaned public implementation of **MIRSeg** (also developed under the UniCIR-3D naming in the internal codebase): a setting-aware 3D glioma MRI segmentation model for reduced-observability deployment.
-The release keeps the core method implementation and removes internal cluster scripts, private paths, generated outputs, run logs, ablation wrappers, and unrelated prototype branches.
+This repository contains a public implementation of **MIRSeg**: a setting-aware 3D glioma MRI segmentation model for reduced-observability deployment.
+The release keeps the core method implementation.
 The code is intended for research use with preprocessed, co-registered 3D multiparametric MRI volumes.
 It does not include data, trained weights, private manifests, or institution-specific preprocessing pipelines.

 ## Method summary